-There has been a great increase in high fidelity capable audio content lately.
+There has been a great increase in high-fidelity capable audio content lately.
 With the mainstream global availability of Spotify, YouTube Music, Deezer, and other such music platforms more and more people are prone to good audio.
-Also, with games increasingly implementing better sound engine and encoding, the lust for headphones to reproduce the exact quality of the audio has increased exponentially.
+Also, with games increasingly implementing better sound engines and encoding, the lust for headphones to reproduce the exact quality of the audio has increased exponentially.

-This surge in popularity has caused open back headphones to take the main stage due to their excellent audio reproduction capabilities.
+This surge in popularity has caused open-back headphones to take the main stage due to their excellent audio reproduction capabilities.
 Today in the market there are a plethora of options to choose from ranging from your traditional dynamic headphones to magnetic planer ones.
-In this article, our main focus is to highlight the best open back headphones for each scenario and budget to assist you in making a better decision and also taking the research burden of your shoulder.
+In this article, our main focus is to highlight the best open back headphones for each scenario and budget to assist you in making a better decision and also taking the research burden off your shoulder.
 But before we dive into the list let us look at the important aspects of open-back headphones.